We Don't Mean To Alarm You, But Zac Efron Now Has A Mullet

-Zac Efron, our High School Musical crush Monday, has left his signature shaggy bangs in the past and since graduated to shorter styles and bold color choices — like his brief stint with platinum blonde last year.
+Zac Efron, our High School Musical crush, has left his signature shaggy bangs in the past and since graduated to shorter styles and bold colour choices — like his brief stint with platinum blonde last year.
 Now, it looks like the star has switched it up once again with a mullet — yes, a mullet — and it looks surprisingly... good?

 Last week, Efron visited the Australian barber shop Attaboy at their Kent Town location where barber Luke Munn gave him his new 'do.
 The fun continued when Munn passed the cutting shears to Efron so he could give the owner, Robby Lippett, a trim that "made him feel 17 again."
 Let's see if he can sing and dribble a basketball simultaneously though.